-Except for the catch and effort system these four data collection systems have not changed substantially in recent years; descriptions and details provided in the 2018 Annual Report are still current.
+Except for the catch and effort system these four data collection systems have not changed substantially in recent years.
 The catch and effort system was replaced with Electronic Reporting in 2017-2019.
 The ER system serves the same purpose as the previous paper-based system, but with improvements to the amount of data collected and the timeliness of data collection (see Appendix 1 for a more detailed description).